 Speeding Ticket Data from Saratoga County, NY

-Of those who got speeding tickets in 2018, only 4.2% were able to beat the ticket in court.
-That’s why drivers should hire a skilled traffic ticket attorney to help them with any speeding ticket matter.
+Oneida County has one of the highest rates for dismissed/acquitted offenses (38.5%).
+Drivers should hire a skilled traffic ticket attorney to help them with any speeding ticket matter if they want their offense adjudicated.
 An attorney can negotiate to reduce the ticket to a lesser offense that will carry fewer or no points and have a minimal (if any) impact on one’s insurance rates.

 Oneida County Geography and How It Relates to Traffic Tickets